xandao-dev/xandao-dev/README.md

 I do Mechatronics Engineering and I love programming!

-Currently an intern at a robotics startup where I work as a web developer integrating our robot with the world.
+I'm currently an intern at Human Robotics startup where I work as a web developer integrating our robot with the world.

 <h3> 🚀 Skills </h3>
 <a href="https://www.github.com/xandao6"> <img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E"/></a>